RaymondSHANG/RaymondSHANG.github.io/_posts/2025-06-19-power-analysis-for-anova.md

 When you have unordered categorical factors (like "Genotype"), using contr.sum in R ensures that the main effects are coded in a way that, when combined with an appropriate model specification, allows their contribution to be assessed independently of (orthogonal to) the interaction terms.
 If you used contr.treat (R's default) with an unbalanced design and Type III SS, the results for main effects could change depending on which level is chosen as the reference category, making the interpretation problematic.
 {{end}}

+Below is the R code to calculate Type III SS ANOVA table
 ```r
 options(contrasts = c("contr.sum", "contr.poly"))
 library(car)  # for Anova()